 All of these sources combined add up to a pretty decent salary, which I talked about in a recent interview with Forbes.
 To make all of this happen though, I have two employees, a web development team, and work pretty insane hours when I’m not on the move.
 All of this is a challenge to balance when you are traveling full-time, which is why I set up a home base in Salt Lake City during the winters.
 Spending my winters in one place (mostly) gives me an opportunity to catch up on big projects, so when summer comes around being on the road full-time is less work and more play.

 Want to learn how to run a successful blog?
-Sign up for my Winter 2018 One-On-One Blog Coaching Program that starts January 15th.
+Learn more about my One-On-One Blog Coaching Program.

 Should I sell my stuff or get a storage unit?

 It depends on how long you think you’ll want to do van life for, as well as how attached you are to your stuff.
 When I got my van, I decided to get a storage unit rather than offload everything.
 My storage unit cost $120 a month and made it so I didn’t have to buy a bunch of new stuff when I wanted to settle again.
 While I would have loved to save the money on storage, I figured I’d end up spending more money, as well as a lot of time, shopping for new furniture.

 That said, if you plan on spending a year or more on the road and your furniture isn’t worth a whole lot, then selling it might make more sense.